 It depends on your employment agreement.
 By law, employers must pay super on top of your Ordinary Time Earnings (OTE).
 However, some salary packages include super as part of the total package.
 Use the 'Super included in salary' toggle to see the difference.

-The Super Guarantee rate is 11.5% for FY 2024-25 and increases to 12% for FY 2025-26.
+The Super Guarantee rate is 12% for FY 2025-26 (from 1 July 2025) — the final legislated rate.
+It was 11.5% in FY 2024-25.
 This is the minimum percentage of your ordinary time earnings that your employer must contribute to your super fund.

 Sources & methodology

-This salary calculator uses ATO rates, thresholds, and offsets current for the FY 2025–26 financial year.
+This salary calculator applies the ATO resident marginal income tax rates, the Low Income Tax Offset (LITO), the 2% Medicare levy and any Medicare Levy Surcharge, HELP/HECS repayments, and the 12% Super Guarantee rate current for FY 2025-26 (FY 2024-25 selectable).
 Figures are computed in your browser — nothing you enter is stored or sent to a server.

 Authoritative sources